saptarshi1996/sentiment-analysis-tech-support/README.md

 4. **Database Setup**

-   Create a database named `sentiment` and initialize the tables using the `init.sql` file or set them up manually.
+   Initialize the tables from the `init.sql` file or set them up manually.
+In case of public key retrieval error, add this to the URL `?allowPublicKeyRetrieval=true&useSSL=false`.

 5. **Queue Initialization**